-Study 3 more core modules and then choose between Business Analytics, Digital Ventures, Management of Global Risks, or a language for your 8th module.
+You will study 3 core modules and 1 elective where you can choose between Business Analytics, Digital Ventures, Management of Global Risks, or a language.

 Revision and exams.